joshbduncan/regex-playground/CHANGLOG.md

 - reset input text with the result text using `Ctrl+R` (helpful for multiple operations)
 - app notifications
 - key-bindings for easily clearing inputs and resetting main text area
+- custom syntax theme for better control of highlighting
+- highlighting for whitespace characters

 ### Changed